Elizabeth Fay (Libby) Vassar

 She had a love for the Owens Valley, especially Mt.
 Tom and the Sierra, and never tired of their view.
 Her yard always had flowers blooming.

-Libby was quick with a smile a cup of tea, ready to lend her ear.
+Libby was quick with a smile and a cup of tea, ready to lend her ear.
 Her favorite color was red, which is evident in her home.
 She collected angels of all shapes and sizes.
 For many years, Libby sang with Sweet Adelines, attending many competitions and making lasting friendships.

 Libby was a postal carrier from Bishop to Benton and in Big Pine for many years.
 She owned the Shoe Box in Bishop, where she enjoyed the customers and keeping up with the local news until it closed.
 Later, she owned As the Worm Turns, raising “red wigglers” for fishing.